daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 Also for high probability trades it's very good to see how Dollar Index (DXY) supporting your idea with directional bias

+How many partials to take?
+50% or more if ES, NQ and YM are decoupled (not in tandem).
+Not the lowest part, but the highest or half.

+**How to trade NY Lunch?**
+During lunchtime 12:00-13:30 price typically (not always, but typically) run against those individuals who where profitable from this morning, meaning it can go against profitable traders stops.
+Where was the move?
+If move eas lower during NY AM from A-high down to B-low.
+So ask yourself where algorithm will reprice to introduce that liquidity to the marketplace?
+It's old short-, intermediate- and long-term highs.
+So we wanna annotate our chart with these liquidity levels.
+We have NY Lunch Macro: 11:50-12:10.
+Usually there will be a price run that runs the liquidity that goes against the daily range.
+Price will run to the liquidity that will be used to protection purposes what was utilized in delivery of the morning session.
+In layman's terms (from non-professional point of view) that was happened in the market since the
+morning: 1) At 9:30am-10:40am price dropped, so Short was profitable.
+2) At 11:50-12:10 starts Macro (short list of directions that the algorithm itself will start operating under) it's runs on Stops, it offers Liquidity to the Marketplace

+When Market price reaches Liquidity levels we want to see speed and distance, if it were to do that we want to see how price will reach next Liquidity Level / PD Arrays

 ## 2024